How to prepare clothes for long-term storage

 Plastic containers

 Folding your clean, dry clothes and putting them in plastic containers is an alternative way to safely store your clothes.
 Plastic containers are airtight yet your clothes will still have air inside to keep air to your clothes.
 Plastic containers will protect your clothes better than plastic bags or cardboard boxes.
-Using plastic bags will trap moisture and result in mould.
+If using plastic shrouds, ensure they are breathable.
+Using plastic bags may trap moisture and or no garment protection may result in mould.
 Cardboard boxes won’t protect your clothes from vermin and possible flooding.

 Storing and packing correctly

 Packing correctly will help preserve your clothes.
-When packing it is important to think about what goes first and in which boxes.
+It is highly recommended to use silica gel packs and moth balls when packing.
+It is important to think about what goes first and in which boxes.
 Heaviest items should always go first into boxes and the lighter items on top.
 This will stop items being squashed and ruined.
-For items that need to be hung up, there are wardrobe style boxes you can buy.
-This should only be used for items that need to be hung up, such as shirt and dresses.
+For items that need to be hung up, there are wardrobe style boxes in which we can supply.
+This should only be used for items that need to be hung up, such as shirt and dresses for a short period of time.
 Knitwear should not be hung up as it can cause it to lose its shape.

 Self-storage room

 Using a self-storage room can be a great solution to limited space at home.
-It is also the perfect space to keep your clothes, as the optimal environment is clean, cool, dark and dry.
-Your clothes will also be safe as self-storage rooms are locked.
+It is also the perfect space to keep your clothes as the optimal environment is clean, cool, dark and dry.
+Although, it is highly recommended to periodically inspect your stored garments for signs of pests or moisture and or to re-evaluate storage needs.